The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-\subsection{The $\delta$ homomorphism}
+\subsubsection{The $\delta$ homomorphism}

 We can now state the first major theorem proved in \cite{HC}, which Harish-Chandra calls ``the central result of this paper'' and which lies in the background of most of its other results.
-The theorem takes Chevalley's theorem a step further by giving a meaningful sense to the idea of ``restriction to $\mathfrak{h}$'' for invariant differential operators on $\mathfrak{g}$, rather than merely invariant polynomials.
+The theorem gives a meaningful sense to the idea of ``restriction to $\tot$'' for invariant differential operators on $\mathfrak{g}$, rather than merely invariant polynomials.
 Further, it relates the restrictions of these operators to their radial parts.
-Indeed, Harish-Chandra finds that Chevalley's isomorphism $I(\mathfrak{g}) \to I(\mathfrak{h})$ extends uniquely to a homomorphism $\mathcal{I}(\mathfrak{g}) \to \mathcal{I}(\mathfrak{h})$:
+Indeed, Harish-Chandra finds that Chevalley's isomorphism $I(\mathfrak{g}) \to I(\tot)$ extends uniquely to a homomorphism $\mathcal{I}(\mathfrak{g}) \to \mathcal{I}(\tot)$: